sxc1129/blockchain-energy-trading/README.md

 Angular-app will run at: `http://localhost:4200`

 ## 6. Stop the Fabric
+After finishing, the running network has to be stopped and teared down.
 Change the directory to fabric-dev-servers, then stop and tear down Fabric
 ```
 cd ../
 cd fabric-dev-servers/